-1.3.1 Table 1.1 summarises sources of data, site plans and maps that have been used to inform this assessment.
+- 1.3.1 Table 1.1 summarises sources of data, site plans and maps that have been used to inform this assessment.
 Data requests have also been undertaken with Blaenau Gwent County Borough Council (BGCBC) and Torfaen County Borough Council (TCBC), as the Lead Local Flood Authorities (LLFAs), and NRW.
-Copies of relevant correspondence are provided in Annex A and Annex B respectively.
-A meeting is being arranged with Caerphilly County Borough Council (CCBC), as the SuDS Approval Body (SAB), to discuss the proposed drainage strategy and any comments will be incorporated in the final FCA submission.
+Copies of relevant correspondence are provided in Annex A and Annex B respectively. - 1.3.2 A meeting was held with Caerphilly County Borough Council (CCBC), as the SuDS Approval Body (SAB), on 02 December 2022 to discuss the proposed drainage strategy.
+A meeting was also held with CCBC on 06 June 2023 to provide generic advice with regards to Ordinary Watercourse consents.
+A further meeting was held with TCBC (as the LLFA) on 18 July 2023 to confirm the proposed approach for the watercourse crossings.
+Minutes of these meetings are provided in Annex D. These meetings were held to discuss proposals for the now withdrawn application (DNS Ref.
+3273368) which proposed up to 8 turbines.
+This revised application reduces the number of turbines to up to 7 all other aspects of the application remain the same.
+Therefore, the advice provided in these meetings remain relevant to this current application.